 Apps are your friend

-On the right site you can see screen from:
+On the right site, you can see the screen from

-Miles & More mobile application which allows me to track status of my total miles traveled in one year.
-At the begging of the next year status miles are deleted and user start whole game from the begging.
-Of course there are some stages that change, the higher the faster you can get frequent flyer title.
+Miles & More mobile application which allows me to track the status of my total miles travelled in one year.
+At the begging of the next year status miles are deleted and users start the whole game from the begging.
+Of course, there are some stages that change, the higher the faster you can get a frequent flyer title.

 Google Maps is a second needed application that is a must.
 Even when you don’t have access to internet, any you know about it before, you can download plan of the city and use it in offline mode.
 It’s really helps.